anosikeosifo/anosikeosifo.github.io/_posts/2017-12-30-architecting-for-scale-react-native.markdown

 This folder contains logic related to external API communications, it includes:

-- `constants.js` - where all related static values are stored.
+- `constants.js` - where all required static values are stored.
 - `helper.js` - for storing reusable logic.
-- individual feature files -  Each feature file would contain api communication logic for a particular feature.
+- individual feature files -  Each feature file contains api communication logic for a particular feature.

 #### **assets/**